Pacesetter/CSharp-DevTest/README.md

 # CSharp-DevTest
-A short c# coding challenge to access a developer's ability to code to a provided specification.
+A short c# coding challenge to access a developer's ability to code to a provided specification, as well as fix any existing bugs already present in the code.

 ## What You're Trying To Do
 The task is to write a clean, easy-to-read console application.
 This console application should convert each pressure data string in `Pressure_As_ADC_Data_Strings.txt` into a voltage, then into kPa using the information, data structure breakdown and formulas found below.

+**Beware, a previous developer started the work but did not finish, and you have to continue it.**

 * `Pressure_As_ADC_Data_Strings.txt` contains the pressure data strings.
 * `Pressure_As_Voltages.txt` is where the voltages are to be written to, at the precision of 5 decimal places.
 One value per line.